 All our employees undertake right-to-work checks and are required to provide a National Insurance number and their own bank account details.
 Wages and salaries are paid by bank transfer, and we do not allow payment to be made into third-party bank accounts.
 All prospective employees participate in a comprehensive interview process.
-A number of mental health first aiders are trained across the Group to support anyone who may need help and also to help identify symptoms when something may be impacting an individual's ability to perform at work, and we have an employee assistance programme.
-We encourage our teams to speak up and inform their line manager or the People team if they are a victim of Modern Slavery, in which case supportive measures will be put in place.
-Wagamama employees have access to an external whistleblowing contact line.
+A number of mental health first aiders are trained across the Group to support anyone who may need help and also to help identify symptoms when something may be impacting an individual's ability to perform at work, as well as ensuring their well-being outside of work, and we have an employee assistance programme.
+We encourage colleagues to speak up and inform their line manager or the People team if they are a victim of Modern Slavery, in which case supportive measures will be put in place.
+Whistleblowing arrangements are in place for the whole group, with Wagamama employees also having access to an external whistleblowing reporting line.

 All employees are paid at least the National Minimum Wage or, for those over 23, the National Living Wage.
-All tips are paid directly.
-Within the Concessions and Brunning & Price parts of the business, at peak season we employee a number agency staff to help support the operations.
-All of these staff are vetted based on our Company criteria, and we ensure the same principles apply as if they were direct TRG employees, namely in terms of applicable policies, equal pay, payment methods and ensuring they are protected under the Modern Slavery Act.
+Wagamama pays all teams the National Living Wage, regardless of age.
+All tips are paid directly, with no deductions for any administration or processing charges.
+Within the Concessions and Brunning & Price parts of the business, at peak season we employ a number of agency staff to help support the operations.
+All of these temporary agency employees are vetted based on our Company criteria, and we ensure the same principles apply as if they were direct TRG employees, namely in terms of applicable policies, equal pay, payment methods and ensuring they are protected under the Modern Slavery Act.